Not Sure if You Want to Transfer - or How to Go About It?

 Seton Hill University has rolling admissions, so there is no deadline.

 Once admitted into Seton Hill University, all official college transcripts will be reviewed for transfer credit.
 Students will receive an official credit evaluation indicating which credits will transfer into Seton Hill.
+(We will be happy to provide a free "unofficial" evaluation of your current academic credit situation prior to your being accepted - or even applying - at Seton Hill.
+See top of page.)
 Credit will only be given for courses in which the student earned a C- or better.
 There is not a limit on how many transfer credits can be accepted.
 However, students must complete a minimum of 48 Seton Hill credits to be considered for a baccalaureate degree from the University.
 Also, at least half of the student's major courses and the last 30 credits must be taken at Seton Hill.
 If the student selects a minor, at least one half of the required credits for the minor must be taken at Seton Hill.
 Prospective art and art therapy majors must present a portfolio.
 Music, theatre and dance majors must audition in order to be accepted into these programs.

 Articulation Agreements & Cooperative Programs